ModelBrew AI Blog · February 2026 · 9 min read

 But LoRA was designed for a single objective: efficiently adapt a model to one task or dataset.
 It was not designed for what happens after that — when you need to train on a second dataset, then a third, then a fourth.
 When models need to learn continuously without losing what they already know.

 CRMA is a different kind of adapter.
-It shares LoRA's efficiency — small trainable parameters, frozen base model — but adds mathematical stability constraints that fundamentally change how the model behaves during and after training.
+It shares LoRA's efficiency — small trainable parameters, frozen base model — but adds mathematical stability constraints that change how the model behaves during and after training.
 The adapter itself enforces a set of rules that prevent the destructive weight updates responsible for catastrophic forgetting.

 This article compares the two approaches directly, using data from experiments at the 1.1B and 7B parameter scale.